Is Swearing Bad?

 God.
 The “special” ingredient of an oath.

 Oaths (or swearing, the right kind) are not a bad thing.
 Rash (or emotional or reactive) oaths, however, are.
-As the first passage indicates, there is a kind of guilt associated with a rash oath, and that is whether it is to do good or to do bad.
+As the first passage indicates, there is a kind of associated with a rash oath, and that is whether it is to do good or to do bad.
 That, in and of itself, should indicate the weight God holds for oaths.

 While Numbers makes a wife’s or daughter’s oath the responsibility of the husband/father, it is still an oath.
-Part of it is a cultural that the man would indeed ultimately bear the responsibility of the oath anyway.
+Part of it is a cultural assumption that the man would indeed ultimately bear the responsibility of the oath anyway.
 The wife and daughter are of his household, and thus his responsibility.

 Even how the man is supposed to deal with their oaths is important.
 He has to be quick and discerning about voiding them or owning them.
 He is responsible.
 He would also likely make the oathmaker bear some responsibility, too.
 The point is that oaths are not to be taken lightly.

 Jephthah provides the stunning example of why rash oaths are a really bad idea.
 The prologue to Jephthah’s story is the passage in Deuteronomy about sacrificing children, and that God really hates it.
-Think about those who would run out of the city to greet the victorious Jephthah…it would probably be someone from his family.
+Think about those who would run out of the city to greet the victorious Jephthah…it would probably be someone from his .

 Jephthah made an oath.
 His daughter paid the price for his oath.
-This was not a God-honoring oath, nor a God-honoring .
+This was not a God-honoring oath, nor a God-honoring sacrifice.
 That Jephthah was a judge for Israel makes this tale even that much more tragic, and even less God-honoring.

 When Jesus says to say yes or no, he is referring to a practice whereby oaths were binding based upon what they were sworn on. won.
 Forget the sacrificial offering.
 Forget the altar (that made the money sacred).
 It was the money.